hazzyxz/luna-continuum/README.md

   Projects and Areas stay alive; Resources and Archives preserve quiet continuity.

 - **Continuum over Completion**
-  Knowledge is treated as a living stream — flowing, merging, revisited.
+  Notes are treated as a living stream — flowing, merging, revisited.

 ## <a id="namesymbolism"></a> 🌕 Name & Symbolism